avdaredevil/highcharts-chart/README.md

 `tooltipOptions` | *object* | `{}` | Override/Add Options to your tooltip
 `_chart` | *object `[readonly]`* | `{}` | HighCharts exposed object

+**Note:** If you bind a bunch of series objects to data instead of data for a single series, it will perform series level binding as well.

 ### Methods

 Method       | Parameters           | Description